-Applications are rated and reviewed before they can go live
+Applications are rated and reviewed before they go live

-Dataswyft's rating standard gives recommendations for developers of applications using the Dataswyft platform who intend to meet privacy and usability requirements for personal data handling.
+The DaCRAC standard gives recommendations for developers of NEAs using the Dataswyft platform.
 It includes a set of quality criteria and covers the application's data conduct and the way data flows are orchestrated on the platform.

 The first character specifies where the data is stored: either, on the Data Account, both on the Data Account and the app server, or only on the app server.
 This character also declares if any Personally Identifiable Information (PII), such as email address, is collected or stored on the app server.
 If the organisation has rights to retrieve the information e.g. through a contracted Data Account, it is still only for the designated namespaçe.
 All other namespaces of the database are still private to the Data Account holder.
 For example, an organisation – let’s call it “Wood Factory” – using Data Accounts for their HR records has C as its first character.
 This indicates that the organisation does have access to the PII inside their employees' Data Accounts as they have credentials for access into the Wood Factory namespace.
 Should any individual leave Wood Factory, the organisation credentials would be terminated but the individual as the Data Account holder may be allowed to keep the data within the namespace.

 The second character specifies if the application imposes a condition on the user for the data's reuse and re-sharing.
 Some applications may choose to impose legal restrictions on re-sharing or technical restrictions for re-sharing (such as encryption).